Why is it Important to Read Food Labels

-1. Read the ingredients list: First it’s important to know that the ingredient list shows each ingredient in descending order by weight.
+1. Read the ingredients list: First it’s important to know that the food ingredient list shows each ingredient in descending order by weight.
 So, the ingredient with the greatest contribution to the product weight is listed first, and the ingredient contributing the least by weight is listed last.

 2. Check the serving size: This will tell you the size of a single serving and the total number of servings per container.
-It’s important to understand how much the serving size is before you check any of the other sections to ensure you make an informed decision.
+It’s important to understand how much the serving size is before you check any of the other sections to make an informed decision.

 SUGAR: First remember that 4 grams of sugar is the equivalent of 1 teaspoon or 1 sugar cube.
-The World Health Organization and the American Heart Assoc. recommend between 6-9 tbs of sugar per day (so max 36g).
+The World Health Organization and the American Heart Association recommend between 6-9 tbsp. of sugar per day (so max 36g).
 Sometimes when dividing the number of grams of sugar by the grams of one serving size you’ll find that almost half of the food is sugar!!
 Ouch.

 There are at least 61 different names for sugar listed on food labels.
 These include common names, such as sucrose and high-fructose corn syrup, as well as barley malt, dextrose, maltose and rice syrup, among others.

 FATS aren’t bad for you and in fact your body needs fat to digest your food.
 But not all fats are created equal.

 The good fats: The polyunsaturated and monounsaturated fats can help lower cholesterol levels and reduce your risk of heart disease.